-We specialize in non-traditional legacy work, audio and video keepsakes, life review interviews, Swedish death cleaning and sacred ceremonies done over Zoom.
+We provide end-of-life support, grief coaching and weekly grief support groups.
+In addition to working with death care professionals, we provide individuals non-traditional legacy work, audio and video keepsakes and life review interviews.
 Before we pass from this plane of existence, we need to reflect on the lives we have lived and get our affairs in order.

 Matthew Vonesh is a filmmaker & photographer from Gainesville, Florida.
 Matthew produces multimedia work for non-profits, educational institutions, and small businesses.
 His work focuses on human interest stories and creating legacy projects.